sharyar1996/Technify_ECommerce_Store/README.md

  <li>If any admin adds images to either category or products , then all those images should be in one these formats: <br>
      'image/jpg' , 'image/jpeg' , 'image/png' , 'image/webp' , 'image/gif' .</li>

- <h2> DOCUMENTATION </h2>
- <p> For complete documentation of the project and all of its APIs , I used OpenAPI documentation(previously SWAGGER).
- You have to download the source code , run the project and then visit :</p>
- <p><a href = "http://localhost:9090/swagger-ui/index.html"> Technify Project Documentation</p>

  <h2>USED TECHNOLOGIES:</h2>
  <ul>
    <li>SpringBoot</li>